 You might have seen the disclaimer that past performance does not indicate the future performance of a fund’.
 It means that you cannot expect guaranteed returns on investment.
 Therefore, you need to look beyond the previous years’ returns to assess a mutual fund.

 The market is subject to fluctuations.
 However, that doesn’t mean you need to assess the fund performance daily.
 Ideally, you should evaluate your fund every six months to a year, depending on the tenure of the investment.
 Evaluating the funds in a shorter period does not give an accurate insight into the performance of your investments.
 If all this sounds too much, you may invest in regular funds.
 As qualified intermediaries, they advise you to invest in funds based on your financial goals and risk profile.

 While you may have taken due diligence and advice before investing, you still need to track the performance of your funds.
 The easiest way to do it is by using the fund fact sheet.
-In simple terms, fund fact sheet shows the performance of all the schemes managed by your fund house, including your investment.
-It is essential that you compare these financial ratios with the mutual fund schemes in the same category to understand where your fund stands.
+In simple terms, the fund fact sheet shows the performance of all the schemes managed by your fund house, including your investment.
+You must compare these financial ratios with the mutual fund schemes in the same category to understand where your fund stands.

 The fund’s Alpha gives an overview of the fund manager’s skills and strategies and how they fared in the past.
 It should always be higher than the expense ratio of the fund.
 Additionally, your fund’s Alpha needs to be higher than the peers, which are at a similar level of beta.